Names That Mean Green

 Names that mean green embody that color's qualities of youth, freshness, and the natural world.

 A name that means green could be perfect for a baby born in the Spring, or perhaps a child born to parents with a deep connection to nature.
-Similarly, a green baby name would work well for the child anyone who works in a nature-related industry, such as horticulture or environmentalism.
+Similarly, a green baby name would work well for the child of anyone who works in a nature-related industry, such as horticulture or environmentalism.

 Green-themed baby names can also relate to green elements found in nature, such as emeralds or laurel.
-The following are green names for your fresh little bundle of joy.

 Origin: